andytudhope/StatusSeekers/README.md

 First of all, make sure you have Status installed.
 The latest android builds can be found [here](http://artifacts.status.im:8081/artifactory/nightlies-local/).
 If you require an iOS TestFlight invite, please join our [chat](https://chat.status.im/) and ping me @cryptowanderer and I will add you to our list of testers.

 Once installed, open the chat with `Console` and select the `@browse` suggestion just above the keyboard input.
 Naviagte to `https://andytudhope.github.io/StatusSeekers/` and play to your heart's content.

+We have not yet implemented the NFT collectible part yet, and are looking for help with rendering images in the frontend, on resource-restricted devices using js.
+There are essentially 2 approaches we can take, depending one ase and performance.

+1. Use [processingjs](http://processingjs.org/) to render the images on the frontend.
+Each new level corresponds to a new dimension or attribute to the virtual creature being created as you wonder through the physical structure.

+2. Use the seed drawn by the user that is used to construct the first 40 bits of the tokenID, and then put that through a program like DeepDream 12 times with certain features turned on/off depending on the info returned from the new tokenLevel.

 ### Getting Set Up Locally